rmk2/gravity/README.md

 ### Running the client

 Once the server has been started via any of the above methods, the client can simply be run via `gravity client`.
-Depending on the configured frontend (`curses` by default),
+Depending on the configured frontend (`curses` by default), this will allow users to actually track worklog events.

 ### Initialising the database

 If `gravity` is configured to use either SQLite or PostgreSQL as storage backend, a standard set of tables is defined in `models.py` which are enough to get the database up and running.
-Via the command-line, this means initialising all data base tables, and then defining at least two (2) actions and one (1) project:
+Via the command-line, this means initialising all database tables, and then defining at least two (2) actions and one (1) project:

 ```
 # Initialise database tables